TechAtNYU/CourseHelper/apps/docs/src/content/docs/getting-started/quick-start.md

 By using the Nix flake, the correct versions of Node.js, Bun, Doppler, and other development tools will be automatically provisioned for you.

-## Environmental Variables
+## Environment Variables

 We use Doppler for managing environmental variables.
 Follow the instruction on [Doppler docs](https://docs.doppler.com/docs/start).

-WIP
+See the [Environment Variables](/getting-started/environment-variables) page for a complete list of all required variables for each application in the monorepo.

 ## Running the Development Server